Log in

 "Our lives begin to end the day we become silent about things that matter" - Martin Luther King Jr, Screenshot from a BT module.

 One of the best ways to encourage understanding is to frame an issue in the context of our wider society.
-This will enable your learners to connect with the topic and recognise that they could be contributing to a larger problem.
+This helps your learners connect with the topic and recognise they could be contributing to a larger problem.

-Using elearning to explore events, both past and present, and to explain key terms and what you, as an organisation, is doing to tackle the issue, can help to create training with substance.
+Use elearning to explore events, both past and present.
+Explain key terms and what you, as an organisation, are doing to tackle the issue.
+These can all help to create training with substance.

 Test understanding

-Whilst you can’t exactly assess whether a learner has taken on board everything you’ve discussed, you can use a combination of methods to evaluate their understanding of the subject and their opinions towards the issues.
+You can’t always exactly assess whether a learner has taken on board everything you’ve discussed.
+However, you can use a combination of methods to evaluate their understanding of the subject and their opinions towards the issues.
 This could involve including:

 Reflective text spaces

-Providing a learner with an interactive text space, or even an accompanying workbook, can allow them to reflect on what they’ve just learnt.
-This can be especially useful when introducing people to new and sensitive issues, as it gives them a chance to think about their own behaviours.
-That being said, you need to ensure that they know this is only for their benefit and that their thoughts are confidential.
+Provide learners with an interactive text space, or even an accompanying workbook.
+This allosws them to reflect on what they’ve just learnt.
+And it can be especially useful when introducing people to new and sensitive issues, as it gives them a chance to think about their own behaviours.
+That said, you need to ensure they know this is only for their benefit and that their thoughts are confidential.

 Likert scales

-Likert scales are a great way of letting a learner evaluate their own attitudes or understanding of a sensitive issue.
-This could be as simple as providing them with a scenario with a sweeping statement, such as, “This person was racist” in relation to a scenario and then asking them whether they, at first glance, agree or disagree with this statement or viewpoint.
+In the context of equality diversity and inclusion elearning, Likert scales are invaluable.
+They’re a great way of letting a learner evaluate their own attitudes or understanding of a sensitive issue.
+This could be as simple as providing them with a scenario with a sweeping statement, such as, “This person was racist” in relation to a scenario.
+You can then ask them whether they, at first glance, agree or disagree with this statement or viewpoint.

 Knowledge checks

-Elearning benefits from structured and formally assessed knowledge checks, in which managers or L&D teams can review and understand if a learner has understood the content and passed an assessment.
-Whilst in EDI training it’s not always necessary to test engagement with a traditional assessment, building assessed questions into sensitive scenarios can be a great way to test a learner’s understanding of the key terms and concepts in the module.
+Elearning benefits from structured and formally assessed knowledge checks.
+In this case, managers or L&D teams can review and understand if a learner has understood the content and passed an assessment.
+In equality diversity and inclusion elearning, it’s not always necessary to test engagement with a traditional assessment.
+However, building assessed questions into sensitive scenarios is a great way to test a learner’s understanding of the key terms and concepts in the module.

 Commitment boxes